-(a) The Staff Sub-Committee reviews all employment policies for Council Staff and makes appropriate recommendations to the Policy and Resources Committee

-- (b) In respect of the Chief Executive Officer & Responsible Finance Officer, to: - recommend to the Policy and Resources Committee appropriate staffing arrangements for the post and relevant salary scales and conditions; - ii. provide the Town Council with related Job Description and Person Specification; and - iii. propose to the Town Council such recruitment and selection processes as are required for appointment to the post - (c) In respect of all other staff, to: - i. determine terms and conditions for posts established by the Town Council; - agree and implement appropriate recruitment and selections processes for each post; and - iii. formally confirm appointments - (d) The Chief Executive Officer may consult with the Sub-Committee in connection with any staffing related matter. - (e) To oversee the Council's appraisal process - (f) To review salary scales, terms and conditions and to make recommendations to the Policy and Resources Committee on salary scale reviews. - (g) To review and address staff training and development needs - (h) Termination of employment of staff and in the case of the Chief Executive officer and the Responsible Financial Officer to make recommendations to the Policy and Resources Committee - (i) To review and make recommendations to the Policy and Resources
+- (a) The Staff Sub-Committee reviews all employment policies for Council Staff and makes appropriate recommendations to the Policy and Resources Committee. - (b) In respect of the Chief Executive Officer to appoint a panel of 3 members of the Subcommittee, including the Chairperson, to carry out the CEO's annual appraisal and report back to the Staff Subcommittee with any relevant recommendations. - (c) In respect of the Chief Executive Officer & Responsible Finance Officer, to: - recommend to the Policy and Resources Committee appropriate staffing arrangements for these posts and relevant salary scales and conditions; - ii. provide the Town Council with related Job Description and Person Specification; and - iii. propose to the Town Council such recruitment and selection processes as are required for appointment to these posts - (d) In respect of all other staff, to: - i. determine terms and conditions for posts established by the Town Council; - ii. agree and implement appropriate recruitment and selections processes for each post; and - iii. formally confirm appointments - (e) The Chief Executive Officer may consult with the Sub-Committee in connection with any staffing related matter. - (f) To oversee the Council's appraisal process and to approve any recommendations arising from the annual appraisals, including training and development needs, salary progressions and merit awards. - (g) To approve salary scales, terms and conditions and to make any relevant recommendations to the Policy and Resources Committee on salary scale reviews.

-Committee with regard to the appointed Legal / Personnel consultancy service - (j) To review the Council's staffing budget each year, prior to the annual budget-setting process - (k) To establish Sub-Committees and working groups, and to appoint advisers as and when necessary to assist in its work. - (I) To act as the Council's Grievance and Disciplinary Panel with the necessary delegated decision-making powers in relation to grievance and disciplinary issues for members of the Council's Management Team.

-Meetings will be called on an ad hoc basis as required, called by the Chief Executive Officer and with notice given to the relevant employee.
-A minute taker will be present throughout the proceedings.
-When carrying out this role the Sub-Committee will follow the procedure set out in the Town Council's Grievance and Disciplinary Procedures.

-(m) To act as the Appeals Panel in relation to any appeal against the decision of the Disciplinary Panel or the outcome of a Grievance.
+- (h) To review and address staff training and development needs - (i) Termination of employment of staff and in the case of the Chief Executive officer and the Responsible Financial Officer to make recommendations to the Policy and Resources Committee - (j) To review and make recommendations to the Policy and Resources Committee with regard to the appointed Personnel consultancy services - (k) To review the Council's staffing budget each year, prior to the annual budget-setting process - (I) To establish Sub-Committees and working groups, and to appoint advisers as and when necessary to assist in its work. - (m) To act as the Council's Grievance and Disciplinary Panel with the necessary delegated decision-making powers in relation to grievance and disciplinary issues for members of the Council's Management Team. - (n) Meetings will be called on an ad hoc basis as required, called by the Chief Executive Officer and with notice given to the relevant employee.
+A minute taker will be present throughout the proceedings. - When carrying out this role the Sub-Committee will follow the procedure set out in the Town Council's Grievance and Disciplinary Procedures. - (m) To act as the Appeals Panel in relation to any appeal against the decision of the Disciplinary Panel or the outcome of a Grievance.